SC Popești-Leordeni

-Sport Club Popești-Leordeni, commonly known as SC Popești-Leordeni, or simply as Popești-Leordeni, is a Romanian football club based in Popești-Leordeni, Ilfov County.
-Founded in 2011 as CS Popești-Leordeni the club situated near Bucharest merged in 2013 with the newly promoted club in the Liga III Gloria Cornești, being enrolled directly in the third tier, under the name of Gloria Popești-Leordeni.
+Sport Club Popești-Leordeni, commonly known as SC Popești-Leordeni or simply Popești-Leordeni, is a Romanian football club based in Popești-Leordeni, Ilfov County, which currently competes in Liga II, the second tier of Romanian football.

+Founded in 2011 as CS Popești-Leordeni, the club, located near Bucharest, merged in 2013 with newly promoted side Gloria Cornești, taking its place in Liga III under the name Gloria Popești-Leordeni.
+It was renamed SC Popești-Leordeni in 2016 and, after thirteen consecutive seasons in the third tier, achieved its first-ever promotion to Liga II after winning the promotion play-offs in 2026.